Fundus photography: History

+There was a brief period of watercolor fundus paintings in the early 20th century.
+William Adams Frost published a treatise on fundus with 157 colored plates showing retina in various healthy and diseased conditions.
+George Lindsay Johnson used a handheld opthalmoscope to create those of human retina in various conditions, and also of most clades of mammals, amphibians, and reptiles.
+These were printed on plates in various publications (see his page for a complete bibliography).
+Casey Albert Wood meanwhile worked exclusively on the fundus of various birds.
+Both were done in collaboration with the artist Arthur William Head.

 Efforts to clearly photograph the fundus have been ongoing for 75 years.
 Hundreds of specialists worked to overcome the problem, which was finally achieved in the early 20th century by Friedrich Dimmer, who published his photographs in 1921.
 Dimmer's fundus camera, developed about 1904, was a complicated and sophisticated research tool and it was not until 1926 that Stockholm's Johan Nordenson and the Zeiss Camera Company were able to market a commercial device for use by practitioners, which was the first modern Fundus camera.
 Since then, the features of fundus cameras have improved drastically to include non-mydriatic imaging, electronic illumination control, automated eye alignment, and high-resolution digital image capture.
 These improvements have helped make modern fundus photography a standard ophthalmic practice for documenting retinal disease.

-Following the development of fundus photography, David Alvis, and Harold Novotny, performed the first fluorescein angiography (FFA) in 1959, using the Zeiss fundus camera with electronic flash.
+After the development of fundus photography, David Alvis, and Harold Novotny, performed the first fluorescein angiography (FFA) in 1959, using the Zeiss fundus camera with electronic flash.
 This development was a huge feat in the world of Ophthalmology.

-Several countries began large-scale teleophthalmology programs using digital fundus photography around 2008.
+Around 2008, several countries began large-scale teleophthalmology programs using digital fundus photography.